suzuran7053/PHP_projects/README.md

 # PHP Learning History
  <h3>++ In 2020 ++</h3>
  <ul>
-   <li>October   Started to learn PHP by self-study</li>
+   <li>October   : Started to learn PHP by self-study</li>
-   <li>November  Completed a course 'PHP Getting Started' on Pluralsight</li>
+   <li>November  : Completed a course 'PHP Getting Started' on Pluralsight</li>
-   <li>December  Completed a course 'PHP Fundamentals' on Pluralsight</li>
+   <li>December  : Completed a course 'PHP Fundamentals' on Pluralsight</li>
  </ul>

  <h3>++ In 2021 ++</h3>
  <ul>
-   <li>March     Completed a course 'CMS Project Course - Master PHP' on Udemy</li>
+   <li>March     : Completed a course 'CMS Project Course - Master PHP' on Udemy</li>
-   <li>July      Completed a course 'PHP: Object Oriented Programming for beginners + Project' on Udemy</li>
+   <li>July      : Completed a course 'PHP: Object Oriented Programming for beginners + Project' on Udemy</li>
-   <li>I currently studying a course 'PHP with Laravel for beginners - Become a Master in Laravel' on Udemy</li>
+   <li><strong>I currently studying a course 'PHP with Laravel for beginners - Become a Master in Laravel' on Udemy</strong></li>
  </ul>